rsanchez-dv/Sentiment_Analysis/README.md

   * This can be seen in the confusion matrix for the candidate models and other models created that the predictions come out more positive than negative or neutral.
   * While having poor scores in the neutral category, the most important features are found in the negative and positive predictions for business applications.
 * **Hyper-parametrization improvement**
   * Logistic Regression and Multinomial NB models produced models within a reasonable time frame while returning reasonable scores.
 Random Forrest Classifier and SVM took a **significant** amount of time to produce just one iteration.
 In order to produce results from this model, StratifiedKFold was not used in these two models.
-Changing SVM to LinearSVC improved performance dramatically and replaced the SVM model and outperformed Logistic Regression which was the original candidate model.
+Changing SVM to LinearSVC improved performance dramatically and replaced the SVM model and outperformed the Logistic Regression model by a small margin which was the original candidate model.